This article was written by the Great Wheal Vor Community and Environment group and was revised in September 2024

 The IRENA World Energy Transition Outlook Report 2022 is clear that the list of critical metalliferous metals highlighted including the group Rare Earth Elements (REE)’s does not include tin.

-The British Geological Society’s report of 2021 whose projections did by highly dubious calculations consider the metal as a critical one.
-However, in the same report, it estimates that recycled tin made a 31% contribution to total production.
-It noted that production in the UK ranked nil – with no figures available.
+The British Geological Society’s report of 2021 included projections which did (by dubious calculations) consider the metal as a critical one.
+However, in the same report, it estimates that recycled tin had made a 31% contribution to total production.
+It noted that recycled production in the UK ranked nil – with no figures available.

-South Crofty Mine, now in the later stages of development, with a legacy of existing mine infrastructure has claimed that by 2026 they will be able to provide enough tin to satisfy UK demand.
+South Crofty Mine, which is now in the later stages of development and has the benefit of existing mine infrastructure, has claimed that by 2026 they will be able to provide enough tin to satisfy UK demand.

-The apparent stalling of the UK’s new battery venture should spur industry and environmentalists into placing greater emphasis on high level recycling.
+The stalling of the UK’s new battery ventures should spur both industry and environmentalists into placing greater emphasis on high level recycling.

 Impractical.

-We believe the project poses a high risk of failure due to cost escalation – for the following reasons.
+We believe the project poses a high risk of failure due to cost escalation.

 1. It is new in the UK to undertake underground mining beneath an established community setting where the historic mining landscape is known to be unstable.